Wii Sports: Wii Sports Club

-On September 18, 2013, Nintendo announced Wii Sports Club for the Wii U Nintendo eShop.
+On 18 September 2013, Nintendo announced Wii Sports Club for the Wii U Nintendo eShop.
 The game features the five games of Wii Sports remade in high-definition graphics, with support for the Wii MotionPlus (similar to Wii Sports Resort) and online multiplayer.
 The game uses a "Club" system, in which players are registered to regional or national clubs, communicating with each other via Miiverse, and compete against other clubs for rankings.
 After a 24-hour free trial period, players can purchase a day pass to access all of the games, or purchase full access to the individual games.
-Tennis and Bowling were first released on October 30, 2013, golf was first released on December 18, 2013 and Baseball and Boxing were first released at the end of June 2014.
+Tennis and Bowling were first released on 30 October 2013, golf was first released on 18 December 2013 and Baseball and Boxing were first released at the end of June 2014.
 A retail version of Wii Sports Club was released in July 2014.

 Nintendo Switch Sports

-On February 9, 2022, during a Nintendo Direct presentation, it was announced that a sequel titled Nintendo Switch Sports would be released for the Nintendo Switch on April 29, 2022.
-It features some of the sports from Wii Sports and Wii Sports Resort such as Bowling, Tennis, and Chambara (a type of Swordplay) with some new additions like soccer, volleyball, and badminton.
+On 9 February 2022, during a Nintendo Direct presentation, it was announced that a sequel titled Nintendo Switch Sports would be released for the Nintendo Switch on 29 April 2022.
+It features some of the sports from Wii Sports and Wii Sports Resort such as Bowling, Tennis, Golf, Chambara (a type of Swordplay), and Basketball with some new additions like soccer, volleyball, and badminton.